-Activities:
+1. Activities:

-In order to participate in any school activity, students must meet the guidelines listed under "Activity Participation Guidelines."
+In order to participate in any school activity, students must meet the guidelines listed under "Eligibility to Participate in School Activities Policy."

-1. Student Council:

-The Student Council has a faculty advisor.
-Student Council serves as a vehicle for students to exercise effective leadership, address concerns coherently, sponsor school activities and service projects, and accomplish tasks efficiently.

-2. Al-Bayan National Honor Society:

-Al-Bayan is proud to have an active chapter of the National Honor Society.
+- Activities and Clubs: The goal of participating in activities and clubs is to help students develop interests beyond academic studies, broaden their perspectives, and provide them with opportunities for effective and enjoyable use of leisure time. - Hand in Hand: This award is given to a HIH high school student who has demonstrated commitment to student leadership, service, communication, character/professionalism and sustainability/innovation during this academic year in Al-Bayan Bilingual School.
+He/She has been a member of the executive committee during this present year and has represented the group and school in the best way possible.efficiently - Student Council: The Student Council has a faculty advisor.
+Student Council serves as a vehicle for students leadership, to exercise effective leadership, character, communication, responsibility and citizenship, and be able to address concerns coherently, sponsor school activities and service projects, and accomplish tasks efficiently. - Al-Bayan National Honor Society: Al-Bayan is proud to have an active chapter of the National Honor Society.
 The NHS faculty council of the high school grants membership to this society.
 Students in grades ten, eleven and twelve can qualify for membership.
 Selection of new members takes place every year in October.
 Selected members are inducted in a special ceremony.
-Criteria and process of selection is based on the NHS constitution.

-- NHS Handbook: Please click here

-- NHS selection criteria: Please click here - NHS application form: Please click here

-3. Activities and Clubs:

-The goal of participating in activities and clubs is to help students develop interests beyond academic studies, broaden their perspectives, and provide them with opportunities for effective and enjoyable use of leisure time.

-4. Publications:

-Students are encouraged to volunteer in helping to develop the yearbook, school newspaper and other school magazines.

-5. Field Experiences:

-Educational trips provide students and teachers with opportunities for learning and teaching beyond the classroom.
-A letter is sent to parents to secure their written approval for their children to participate in every trip.
+Criteria and process of selection is based on the NHS constitution. - NHS Handbook: Please click here - NHS selection criteria: Please click here - Publications: Students are encouraged to volunteer in helping to develop the yearbook, school newspaper and other school magazines. - Field Experiences: Educational trips provide students and teachers with opportunities for learning and teaching beyond the classroom.
+A letter is sent to parents to secure their written approval for their children to participate in every trip. - Sports Teams: BBS offers a range of athletic teams for both our male and female students including JV and VARSITY VOLLEYBALL, BASKETBALL, SOCCER, BADMINTON and TRACK & FIELD. - · Non-sporting teams: (SPEECH & DEBATE, ACADEMIC GAMES, etc. assigned to Darrian and Ashley)

-6. Sports Teams:

-BBS offers a range of athletic teams for both our male and female students including JV and VARSITY VOLLEYBALL, BASKETBALL, SOCCER, BADMINTON and TRACK & FIELD.

-7. Non-sporting teams:

-· Resources:
+2. Resources:

-1. The High School Media Center:
+The High School Media Center: